polkadot-fellows/RFCs/text/0031-corejam.md

 ### Refine

-The `refine` function is implemented as an entry-point inside a code blob which is stored on-chain and whose hash is associated with the Work Class.
+The `refine` function is implemented as an entry-point inside a code blob which is stored on-chain and whose hash is associated with the Service.

 ```rust
 type ClassCodeHash = StorageMap<ClassId, CodeHash>;